Yandex Cloud

 • Delete hosts without public IP addresses.

-• Install Managed Service for MySQL® server SSL certificates on the target cluster's hosts.
-They are required to connect to the publicly available source cluster.
+• Install the Managed Service for MySQL® server SSL certificates on the target cluster hosts.
+These certificates are required to connect to a publicly accessible source cluster.

-• Make sure you can connect to the source cluster's hosts from the target cluster's hosts.
+• Make sure the target cluster hosts can connect to the source cluster hosts.

-• Make sure that you can connect to the source cluster and the target cluster via SSL.
+• Make sure you can connect to both the source cluster and the target cluster using SSL.

 Transferring data using Yandex Data TransferTransferring data using Yandex Data Transfer